AlhassanAlajmi/library-ms-site/README.md

 - Isshaq AlHasani

 ## Project Overview
-A static website built using **HTML and CSS** for a Library Management System.
+This report presents Project Part 3 of the Library Management System.
 The website includes:
-- Navigation menu and logo on all pages
-- Contact and About pages
-- Multiple forms submitted to httpbin.org
-- Tables with formatted layout and merged cells
-- Uniform and responsive design

-This report presents Project Part 3 of the Library Management System.
-This phase includes
--Bootstrap formatting
+- Bootstrap formatting
--JavaScript functionality
+- JavaScript functionality
--GitHub collaboration
-website hosting.
+- website hosting.

 This project will be published on GitHub Pages and a free hosting site.